NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization: Implementation

 \section{Implementation}

-\grammar{} is implemented as a TypeScript library, which accepts a specification in JSONC format (JSON with Comments), loads the required data, and renders the resulting visualization to an SVG or HTML Canvas element.
+We implemented a reference implemention of \grammar{} as a TypeScript library that accepts a specification in JSONC format (JSON with Comments), loads the required data, and renders the resulting visualization to an SVG or HTML Canvas element.
+This library is available as the \texttt{netpanorama} package on \texttt{npm}.
 We also implemented an interactive editor, which lets a user enter a specification and view the resulting visualization side-by-side.
-Accepting JSONC not only allows the inclusion of explanatory comments, but also allows uses to comment-out sections of a specification as they experiment with alternatives. \grammar{} also uses several libraries that are part of the Vega project, for fetching and parsing data from a CSV/JSON file (\texttt{vega-loader}), generating a D3~\cite{D3} scale function from a JSON specification (\texttt{vega-encode}), parsing and evaluating expressions in a safe subset of JavaScript (\texttt{vega-expression}), and actually rendering a set of visual marks within an SVG or Canvas element (\texttt{vega-scene\-graph}).
+Accepting JSONC not only allows the inclusion of explanatory comments, but also allows users to comment-out sections of a specification as they experiment with alternatives.
+Internally, our implementation creates its own data structures for tables and networks.

+\grammar{} uses several libraries that are part of the Vega project, for fetching and parsing data from a CSV/JSON file (\texttt{vega-loader}), generating a D3~\cite{D3} scale function from a JSON specification (\texttt{vega-encode}), parsing and evaluating expressions in a safe subset of JavaScript (\texttt{vega-expression}), and actually rendering a set of visual marks within an SVG or Canvas element (\texttt{vega-scene\-graph}).
 However, our \grammar{} implementation is a separate system that re-uses some components of the Vega system, rather than being an extension of Vega.
-Notably, the current system of reactivity in \grammar{} is less sophisticated than that in Reactive Vega: interactions result in full (rather than incremental) re-evaluation of affected entities, though unaffected entities are not re-evaluated.
-This choice is motivated by a desire for implementation simplicity and initial development speed, and the fact that incremental changes to networks may have `global' effects (e.g., adding or removing an edge may cause changes to the centrality metrics for many nodes, and significantly change shortest paths) Our implementation is available as an \texttt{npm} package \texttt{netpanorama}.
+For topological layout computation \grammar{} delegates to D3.layout, WebCoLa/SetCoLa, Tulip~\cite{tulip5}, and Cytoscape.js.
+Most of these libraries run in the browser with the exception of Tulip, a C++ framework, for which we created a Python wrapper that provides an HTTP API: networks are sent by a POST request to our server, and the node positions are returned.
+Matrix seriation is performed using \texttt{reorder.js}~\cite{reorderJS}, the only suitable JavaScript library we are aware of.